STRHercules/BonghitsStardewMods/Mod Plans.md

 ### Filtering
 * Add new machine, filter/strainer that will filter particulates left behind from fruit.

+* Byproducts from filtering can be sold/reused [Fruit, coal?]

 * Need some kind of cheesecloth crafted from linen/yarn (Wool, Camel Wool)